 Instinctive Images have photographed Muslim, Sikh and Hindu weddings, as well as weddings with a fusion of guests from different ethnicities.
-The photo below captures a Caribbean Indian groom with his German wife.
-Guests came from Trinadad and Tobago as well as Germany.
+Just take a look at our website.

 I have put together 10 key questions you can ask the photographer when you are looking around.
 Feel free to put these in an Email, Facebook Messenger or text so that you have a record of what you have asked.

 Ask the photographer about how much experience they have in photographing weddings.
 Depending on what faith you are, establish whether they have photographed weddings in religious settings – a Gurdwara which is a Sikh temple, Mosque which is a Muslim venue or a registration office.
 Find out if they understand the etiquettes in photographing weddings where females may be uncomfortable with a male photographer.
 At Instinctive Images, I ensure a female assistant accompanies me at Muslim wedding shoots.